Dabvexx/DabVexx.github.io/_posts/2023-4-4-project-garden-genesis.md

 # Execution

 This was the first project I've ever worked on as a team with a group collaborating through GitHub.
+We created a organization in order to do the project (you can see our other projects through the organization!).
+It was a little tough as the two artists had never touched GitHub before this point, and we spent atleast an hour guiding them through the process.

+As three programmers, we found conceptualizing the programming to be challenging.
+We eventually realized that the ideal approach was to create a theoretical system of plant objects that solely represent the data, without also handling game logic and rendering.

 An interesting point about this game is the opening cutscene.
 AI entirely created the opening cutscene story and voiceover.
 [ChatGPT](https://openai.com/blog/chatgpt) wrote the story based on a few prompts (It even generated the name itself by combining two of its responses).
 [ElevenLabs](https://beta.elevenlabs.io) Speech Synthesis AI did the dramatic reading.